harriskwong1208/TreasureGame/README.md

 <b>Project Overview:</b>
 <p>
 TreasureGame is an engaging Python-based game developed utilizing the pygame library.
-This captivating experience places users in the role of an adventurer, tasked with skillfully evading enemies and navigating the dirt road to obtain the prized treasure.
+This experience places users in the role of an adventurer, tasked with skillfully evading enemies and navigating the dirt road to obtain the prized treasure.
 Comprising a series of progressively challenging levels, this game presents challenges to triumphant players with more enemies and accelerated velocity, providing an increasingly thrilling and demanding gameplay experience.